sarathtd406/Git-tutorial-101/index.md

 ## Git and GitHub Basics

-## Adding locally hosted code to GitHub
+### Adding locally hosted code to GitHub
-### Learn how to add existing source code or repositories to GitHub from the command line using GitHub CLI or Git Commands.
+#### Learn how to add existing source code or repositories to GitHub from the command line using GitHub CLI or Git Commands.
 Then, share your code and invite others to work with you.

+#### Let's get started !!

 ### 1. Install Git